Diet for Stress Management Slideshow: Stress-Reducing Foods

 Stress: We all have it, and how we handle it can make all the difference.
-Stress management can be a powerful tool for wellness, since too much stress can affect physical health.
-There are many strategies, and one of them is all about what you eat.
+Stress management can be a powerful tool for wellness, since too much stress is bad for you.
+There are many strategies, and one of them includes what you eat.
 Read on to learn how a stress management diet can help.

 Stress-Busting Foods: How They Work

 Foods can help tame stress in several ways.
 Comfort foods, like a bowl of warm oatmeal, boost levels of serotonin, a calming brain chemical.
 Other foods can cut levels of cortisol and adrenaline, stress hormones that take a toll on the body over time.
-And a healthy diet can counter the impact of stress, by shoring up the immune system and lowering blood pressure.
+A healthy diet can help counter the impact of stress by shoring up the immune system and lowering blood pressure.
 Do you know which foods are stress busters?

 Complex Carbs

 All carbs prompt the brain to make more serotonin.
-For a steady supply of this feel-good chemical, it's best to eat complex carbs, which are digested more slowly.
-Good choices include whole-grain breakfast cereals, breads, and pastas, as well as old-fashioned oatmeal.
+For a steady supply of this feel-good chemical, it's best to eat complex carbs, which take longer to digest.
+Good choices include whole-grain breads, pastas, and breakfast cereals, including old-fashioned oatmeal.
 Complex carbs can also help you feel balanced by stabilizing blood sugar levels.

 Simple Carbs

 Dietitians usually recommend steering clear of simple carbs, which include sweets and soda.
 But in a pinch, these foods can hit the spot.
-Simple sugars are digested quickly, leading to a spike in serotonin.
-Still, it doesn't last long, and there are healthier options.
-So don't make these a stress-relieving habit; you should limit these.
+They're digested quickly, leading to a spike in serotonin.
+Still, it doesn't last long, and simple carbs can also spike blood sugar, There are better options.
+So don't make these a stress-relieving habit; you should limit them.

 Oranges